Town hall on Douglaston shelter gets heated

-Two and a half years of discussion and a failed lawsuit later, a 75-bed transitional housing facility for women over the age of 55 is set to open in Douglaston this August, officials said at a town hall on the matter Thursday evening.
+Two and a half years of discussion and a failed lawsuit later, a 75-bed transitional housing facility for women age 55 and over is set to open in Douglaston this August, officials said at a town hall on the matter last Thursday evening.

 While some of the roughly 100 people in attendance at Zion Episcopal Church had accepted that as fact and found the event informative, asking how they could help and about day-to-day operations, others remained stuck on the mere existence of a shelter at the former Pride of Judea Community Services on Northern Boulevard.